statelyai/xstate/docs/guides/context.md

 // ...
 ```

-Both the property assigner and context assigner function signatures above are given 3 arguments: the `context`, `event`, and `meta`:
+Both the property assigner and context assigner function signatures above are given three arguments: the `context`, `event`, and `meta`:

 | Argument                     | Type        | Description                                         |
 | ---------------------------- | ----------- | --------------------------------------------------- |